skamradt/SVGIconViewer/README.md

 Because the program makes heavy use of multi-line string constants, the project requires Delphi 12.0 or better to build.

 ## Release History

+September 28, 2024 - 1.3
+* Updated Tabler-icon library to 3.19.0
+* Applied several two-tone corrections to Tabler-Icon library
+* Corrected alignment of dropdown menu for fill color
+* Adjusted minimum width constraint to take a full scaled toolbar into consideration

 September 23, 2024 - 1.2.2
 * Restored default Windows style to the project to eliminate another dependency